Simple Homemade Chicken & Dumplings Recipe

 All came out deliciously.

-Although I’ll be canning my chicken broth this winter so I can store it in the pantry, when I make broth during the heat & humidity of a typical Texas summer I freeze it instead.
+But when I make broth during the heat & humidity of a typical Texas summer I freeze it instead.

 So if I’m using frozen broth, the night before I simply take a container of chicken broth from the freezer and place it in the fridge to thaw overnight.